mootzen/Wazuh-custom-mail/README.md

 > [!IMPORTANT]
 > It is necessary to set either `<email_alert_level>0</email_alert_level>` or just to comment it out or delete the line.
 Otherwise the stock maild will keep sending mails.

-server and sender address also have to be adjusted in the integration
+server and sender address also have to be adjusted at the top of the custom integration